CityU signs agreement with Guangzhou Pharmaceutical Holdings Limited to form strategic alliance

 Share this article

-City University of Hong Kong (CityU) and Guangzhou Pharmaceutical Holdings Limited (GPHL) signed a framework agreement and announced the formation of a strategic alliance today (20 December).
+City University of Hong Kong (CityU) and Guangzhou Pharmaceutical Holdings Limited (GPHL) signed a framework agreement and announced the formation of a strategic alliance on 20 December.
 The aim of the alliance is to pursue collaboration in areas including business, economic and financial policy research; new drugs and diagnostic and therapeutic technologies development; and the training of healthcare management professionals.

-At the same event, CityU announced its new Department of Biomedical Sciences in the College of Science and Engineering, which opens next January.
+At the same event, CityU announced its new Department of Biomedical Sciences in the College of Science and Engineering, which will be set up next January.
 The aim is to nurture highly educated and skilled professionals and researchers in the field of biomedicine, utilise the results of basic research in healthcare and nursing business, and cooperate with the School of Veterinary Medicine under preparation to enrich its pre-clinical veterinary medicine programme.

-The framework agreement was signed by Professor Way Kuo, President of CityU, and Mr Li Chuyuan, Chairman and CEO of GPHL, during the signing ceremony held at CityU.
+The framework agreement was signed by Professor Way Kuo, President of CityU, and Mr Li Chuyuan, Chairman and CEO of GPHL, at a ceremony held at CityU.
 The agreement demonstrates once again CityU’s commitment to collaborating with industries in mainland China to support social and economic advancement, create applicable knowledge, and nurture and develop the talents of students.

 The guests attending the ceremony included Dr Ko Wing-man, Secretary for Food and Health, Hong Kong SAR Government; Dr Cecilia Pang Wai-bing, Biotechnology Director of the Commerce and Economic Development Bureau, Hong Kong SAR Government; and Mr Ji Jianjun, Deputy Director-General of the Education, Science and Technology Department, Liaison Office of the Central People’s Government in the Hong Kong SAR.